Fader Hand Tension - Why Less Equals More

 What you need to realize is that although this will help, you are not through correcting this problem.
 Ultimately you need to discover with experimentation what the least amount of power is needed to control the fader and only use that.
 Simple right?
 Well not so fast.
 Understand that this is not a fix and forget issue.
 Only through consistent, highly concentrated awareness can you really reap the benefits of focusing on this method.

 Why All DJ’s Will Benefit

-This is truly a lesson for scratch dj’s at any level.
-No matter how well you grasp the concept of minimum power you can always improve your current scratch technique.
+This is truly a lesson for dj’s at any level.
+No matter how well you grasp the concept of minimum power, you can always improve your current scratch technique.
 I personally can attest to this as I’ve gone through many stages of this issue.

 Sometimes you may be taking on a new technique and have yet to really gauge what is needed to pull it off.
 You may be starting off slow and not ready to put a lot of speed into it.
 You may be doing one technique that requires more energy and power than another technique.
 Not to mention all the combinations of scratch techniques you already know.
 As you can see it begins to become somewhat intricate.

 Narrowing Down The Process

 What we need to do right now is take things down a notch.
 Several notches in fact.
 Take one of the most simple fader based scratches possible.
 We’ll use a forward 2 click transform for this exercise.

 Execute a simple forward transform scratch over and over at a low tempo such as 60 beats per minute and pay close attention to how much power you’re exerting.
 Is your forearm, wrist or hand getting sore?
 Are you pushing the fader too far away from the cut off point?
 Is the sound of the record running out before you have a chance to finish?
 These are things you should be asking yourself as you’re performing the transform scratch.
 If the answer is yes to any of these, try relaxing and releasing as much power as you can while still maintaining control.